Navigating the classroom

 The resources on this Canvas IT Training page provide information about some of the most common Canvas activities for students, as well as an introduction to other resources that are available to help you.

-Keep in mind that every teacher can organize their Canvas site differently.
-Some put only a pdf copy of their syllabus and class readings in the site.
+Keep in mind that every instructor can organize their Canvas site differently.
+Some put only a copy of their syllabus and class readings in the site.
 Some use it to display grades, while others do not.
 Some instructors make extensive use of Canvas resources.
 You will want to log in during the first week to get familiar with how each of your instructors has decided to set up their sites.
 Be sure that you have notifications turned on for important items like class announcements and assignment due dates.

 More reasons not to miss class: